harobed/css-page-crop-marks-polyfill/README.md

 </head>
 ```

-Note: this page cross marks are only used to create your design, remote it before publish your stuff.
+Note: use page cross marks only to create your design, remove it before publish your stuff.

 ## Enable print media CSS